20 ITK 40 VKT: Service use

 The 20 ItK 40 VKT was used by Finnish light anti-aircraft batteries in Continuation War and Lapland War along with other 20 mm guns.
 At the end of the war the 20 ItK 40 VKT was the most numerous field army 20 mm anti-aircraft gun (the 20 mm Madsen was more numerous, but used primarily by navy and coastal artillery or at the home front).
-The guns made through the war mostly intact.
+The guns made it through the war mostly intact.
 After the war the 20 ItK 40 VKT was considered to be the only still satisfactory 20 mm anti-aircraft gun, although it was recommended to re-design the gun sight.
 The re-design was realized in 1955 when a new m/55 pendulum ring sight was accepted into service.
 The same sight was also later used on 20 ITK 30.
 The 20 ItK 40 VKT was used in training until the 1970s and they were kept in storage as reserve weapons until 1988.